 Are you a budding entrepreneur with a great business idea?
 Does your startup idea need a boost of capital to get it off the ground?
 Angel Investors might just be the heavenly help you have been praying for.

 An Angel investor (also known as a seed investor, a business angel, a private investor or an angel funder) is an individual who invests money in your startup, by providing you funding, usually in exchange for business equity.
-Angel Investors are different from Venture Capital firms.
+Angel Investors are different from Venture Capital firms and provide different benefits to Startup Accelerators or Startup Incubators.
 Not only will the right angel investors in Australia help you with funding your startup, but they can also add immense value in the form of expertise and professional network that they will bring with them.

 We at Elegant Media are all about helping startups, which is why we have curated this list.
 For the sake of simplicity, we have divided the list into three categories: